fablihamaliha/Group31-A2/README.md

 main branch - contains the sample code, unittest code and travis.yml code.
 The YAML file runs the unit test and generates a coverage report.

-docker branch - contains the index.html and the docker file to generate a container for app.py and the index.html which we deployed to AWS ElasticBeanstalk using Travis Ci.
+docker branch - contains the index.html and the docker file to generate a container for app.py and the index.html which we deployed to AWS ElasticBeanstalk using Travis CI.
 The AWS lamda function code is also added to this branch

 report branch - Contains raw logs and screeenshots of everything included in the doc submitted